unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* The three 'main' r files that run the library are moved into front/
 * Moved sort call from svmMain to svmFormatData to make it easier for external calls.
 * libCall suppresses warnings to make the check work.